pyrohost/pyrodactyl/README.md

 ### Windows

-It is not currently possible to run Pyrodactyl in a **production environment** on Windows due to wings being incompatible, but we are [actively working on a replacement](https://github.com/pyrohost/alerion).
-If you know a little Rust, we would love your help!
+It is not currently possible to run Pyrodactyl in a **production environment** on Windows due to wings being incompatible.

 ## Local Development on Windows